UPPMAX/HPC-python/docs/day1/load_run_packages.rst

    .. tab:: NSC (Tetralith)

-      - The python application at NSC (Tetralith) comes with very few preinstalled packages, but many can be found in extra modules - check first before installing yourself!
+      - The python application at NSC (Tetralith) comes with few preinstalled packages, but many can be found in extra modules - check first before installing yourself!
       - NSC has both Python 2.7.x and Python 3.x installed.
       - We will be using Python 3.x in this course.
-For this course, the recommended version of Python to use on Tetralith is 3.10.4.
+For this course, the recommended version of Python to use on Tetralith is 3.11.5 in most cases, but 3.10.4 will be used for some examples.

       - This is a selection of the packages and libraries installed at NSC (Tetralith).
 These are all installed as **modules** and need to be loaded before use.

           - ``SciPy-bundle`` (Bottleneck, deap, mpi4py, mpmath, numexpr, numpy, pandas, scipy - some of the versions have more)
           - ``matplotlib``
           - ``iPython``
+          - ``JupyterLab``

 Demo/Type-along
 ---------------

 This is an exercise that combines loading, running, and using site-installed packages.
-Later, during the ML session, we will look at running the same exercise, but as a batch job.
+Later, during the batch session, we will look at running the same exercise, but as a batch job.
 There is also a follow-up exercise of an extended version of the script, if you want to try run that as well (see further down on the page).

+We will **use** the pandas and matplotlib packages in this very simple example, but not explain anything about them.
+That comes later in the course!

 .. note::